esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 ## Why distribute?

 - For your future self
-- For others that might be interesting
+- For others that might be interested
 - For reproducibility
 - For reusability